palday/FiveLetterWorda.jl/README.md

 Internally, the main clique-finding functions sorts the adjacency matrix by degree before searching cliques, so that higher degree nodes are searched later.
 (The function `adjacency_matrix` returns the adjacency matrix in the same order as the provided word list so that the row/column indices of the matrix map directly to indices in the word list.)
-This dramatically improves performance -- my hypothesis is that this leads to earlier "short-circuiting" on average, i.e., realizing that a clique-candiate is nonviable sooner.
+This dramatically improves performance -- my hypothesis is that this leads to earlier "short-circuiting" on average, i.e., realizing that a clique-candidate is nonviable sooner.
 Sorting the adjacency matrix in the reverse order dramatically decreases performance because it takes much longer to realize that a clique is nonviable.

 ## Timings